Nomination Deadline: August 1

 - Dissertation Award: A one-page statement of the work’s contribution to queer scholarship in rhetoric and composition studies as well as an electronic copy of the dissertation.

-Recipients of these awards will receive a one-year membership in CCCC/NCTE and be recognized and receive a plaque at a reception during the CCCC Annual Convention.
+Recipients of these awards will be recognized and receive a plaque at a reception during the CCCC Annual Convention.
 Winners will be notified in January.

 Lavender Rhetorics Award Winners